bitterjug/devjournal-crypto/devjournal.markdown

    backbone-subviews to try and fix the bug where it only works with divs.
 I can make the qUnit tests run in my browser, but they stop if I add one.
 Not sure what to do.

+ - [ ] NEed the ability to add new results at each level of the hierarchy, where does this go?
+In the overview page?